Faton Toski

 Faton Toski (born 17 February 1987) is a former professional footballer who played as a midfielder.
 Born in SFR Yugoslavia and raised in Germany, he played for the Germany U19 national team and the Kosovo senior national team.

 Club career

 Early career

-Toski was born in Gjilan and his family moved to Germany when he was still young.
+Toski was born in Gjilan, SFR Yugoslavia, today modern Kosovo.
+His family moved to Germany when he was still young.
 He began his career for TuS Makkabi Frankfurt and signed after one year a youth contract for Eintracht Frankfurt.

 Eintracht Frankfurt

 He debuted in the Bundesliga for the Eagles in a match against Werder Bremen on 12 May 2007.
 He scored his first goal for the club on 8 December 2007 in a 2–2 draw against Schalke 04.

 Bochum

 On 11 June 2010, he left Frankfurt after sixteen years and signed for VfL Bochum.

 FSV Frankfurt

 On 21 January 2014, Toski joined FSV Frankfurt by signing until the end of 2013–14 season, with option of renewing.
 He made his debut for Frankfurt on 7 February 2014 against exactly his previous team VfL Bochum, coming on as a substitute in place of Nikita Rukavytsya in the 72nd minute of the match, which Frankfurt won 2–1.
 During the second part of the season, Toski was used briefly, making only six appearances, only two of them as a starter.